sphinx-doc/sphinx/doc/domains.rst

 These roles link to the given object types:

 .. rst:role:: cpp:class
               cpp:func
               cpp:member
               cpp:type

-   Reference a C++ object.
-You can give the full specification (and need to, for overloaded functions.)
+              cpp:enum
+              cpp:enumerator

+   Reference a C++ object by name.
+The name must be properly qualified relative to the position of the link.

    .. note::